MohammedAtef0/SimpleProjects/README.md

 # SimpleProjects
-Just simple porjects using python programming language
+Just simple projects using the Python programming language